 - Another option is to go through networks like Epic Advertising and have them recruit affiliates for you.
 They already have thousands of affiliates in their system and they can plug you right in with the relevant ones.
 Keep in mind though that affiliate networks take a middleman fee.

 - You could take a middle road and do a bit of both.
 This is the route that most companies go.

 3. Understand how to drive traffic

-You will fail at your efforts if you don’t understand what it takes to generate traffic.
-I know, it’s your affiliates driving traffic to you, but if you can’t help them succeed then you won’t succeed.
+You will fail with your efforts if you don’t understand what it takes to generate traffic.
+I know, it’s your affiliates driving traffic to you, but if you can’t help them succeed, then you won’t succeed.
 So you have to know what they will be getting themselves into.